 Open windows.
 Let that fresh air roll on in!
 Breezes will naturally ventilate your house, getting moisture out.
 It will also make your house smell better, unless you live next to a turkey farm.

 Energy-efficient dehumidifiers and air conditioners.
 When in the market for these products, shop around for energy-efficient models.
-You’ll help the environment and save money on electric bills!
+You’ll help the environment and save money on electric bills all while helping get rid of the extra moisture!